Cheek Enhancement: Augmentation and Reduction

 How is cheek enhancement via fat transfer performed?

 Cheek enhancement via fat transfer is performed by harvesting fat from your own body and injecting it into the cheeks.
-This is done in such a way as to enhance your natural features and promote a more youthful, full-cheeked appearance.
-This non-surgical procedure is ideal for those who wish to avoid surgery.
-Read more about fat transfer or read about fat transfer using stem cells.
+Fat transfer is done in such a way as to enhance your natural features and promote a more youthful, full-cheeked appearance.
+This non-surgical procedure is ideal for those who wish to avoid invasive surgery.
+Read more about fat transfer or about fat transfer using stem cells.